lusolis/lusolis/README.md

 - 👋 Hi, I’m Lucia but you can call me "lu"
 - 👀 I’m always willing to learn new things
-- 🌱 I’m currently studying the career of Systems Analyst at IES 21!
+- 🌱 I’m currently studying the Systems Analyst career at IES 21!
 - 📍  Located in Córdoba, Argentina
 - 📫 If you want to reach me, here is mail address: luusolis01@gmail.com